Fedora31/nhcustom2/README.md

 # nhcustom2

-> Note (Jan 2023): v3 is out!
-The main changes are: A new system called "lists" has been
+> Note (Apr 2023): v4 is out!
+The main changes are: Some bug fixes and large improvements
-> introduced, which can simplify configurations or allow to create more complex ones.
+> on memory usage have been made.

 This program is the second version of [nhcustom](https://github.com/Fedora31/nhcustom), a program created to modify the Team Fortress 2 mod "no hats mod".
 If you plan to modify